 Arizona residents may qualify to receive a Captioned Telephone at no charge.

-To apply for a free CapTel phone, contact:
+To apply for a CapTel phone at no cost, contact:

 Arizona Telecommunications Equipment Distribution Program

 Phoenix, Arizona 85007

 Fax: (602) 542-3380